ACE 2005 Multilingual Training Corpus

 |Citation:||Walker, Christopher, et al. ACE 2005 Multilingual Training Corpus LDC2006T06.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2006.|

-ACE 2005 Multilingual Training Corpus contains the complete set of English, Arabic and Chinese training data for the 2005 Automatic Content Extraction (ACE) technology evaluation.
-The corpus consists of data of various types annotated for entities, relations and events by the Linguistic Data Consortium (LDC) with support from the ACE Program and additional assistance from LDC.
+ACE 2005 Multilingual Training Corpus was developed by the Linguistic Data Consortium (LDC) and contains approximately 1,800 files of mixed genre text in English, Arabic, and Chinese annotated for entities, relations, and events.
+This represents the complete set of training data in those languages for the 2005 Automatic Content Extraction (ACE) technology evaluation.
+The genres include newswire, broadcast news, broadcast conversation, weblog, discussion forums, and coversational telephone speech.
+The data was annotated by LDC with support from the ACE Program and additional assistance from LDC.

 The objective of the ACE program was to develop automatic content extraction technology to support automatic processing of human language in text form.